oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ### Introduction ###
 ![](../common/images/mobile/402-Connectors_Overview.png)

 Connectors allow you to declaratively create APIs that simplify access to and standardize use of backend systems (such as enterprise middleware) and web services.
 Oracle MCS provides different types of connectors to simplify integration with different types of backend systems, including REST connector, SOAP connector, Oracle Integration Cloud Service (ICS) connector, and Oracle Fusion Application connector.
-In this lab, we will use the REST connector to integrate with the three REST services that are created in the microservices and integration labs.
+In this lab, you will use the REST connector to integrate with the three REST services that are created in the microservices and integration labs.

-Once connectors have been created, they can be used in custom APIs (e.g. the Loyalty Mgmt APi that we will create later), and exposed to mobile applications.
+Once connectors have been created, they can be used in custom APIs (e.g. the Loyalty Mgmt APi that you will create later), and exposed to mobile applications.

 ![](../common/images/mobile/402-Connectors_Mechanism.png)